logo - Join me in the 1900s - by John Cole

 WW2 shrapnel

 Another prize was collecting shrapnel - splinters of shell or bomb fragments.
-A piece passed through our roof at home while we were on holiday in 1943 and then through the landing ceiling, and to a small boy it looked huge.
+A piece passed through our roof at home and then through the landing ceiling, and to a small boy it looked huge.
 It was probably about 8 inches long.
+This was in 1943.

 Collecting chaff, nicknamed 'window'

-Also there was 'chaff', nicknamed 'window'.
-This was black paper or cotton tape about half an inch wide with two metal strips, one along each edge.
+'Chaff', nicknamed 'window' was black paper or cotton tape about half an inch wide with two metal strips, one along each edge.
 I don't know the origin of the name.
 It was scattered by bombers to confuse the ground radar and caused the radar screen to look like snow rather than giving a clear blip.
-It probably also gave a false indication of the aircraft height as it fell.
-It was a much prized find and very valuable in exchange and bartering!
+It probably also gave a false indication of aircraft height and aircraft numbers.
+It was a much prized find for us children and very valuable in exchange and bartering!

 As soon as my friends and I saw a plane come down, we cycled off towards it - but by the time we reached the crash site, the Home Guard were usually there to keep us all at bay.
 If the wreck was unguarded, though, the description of piranha at a joint of beef comes to mind.